Miami International Airport: History

 Crowds gather around Pan American Airways' new international passenger terminal, the first U.S. mainland port of entry for visitors arriving in the U.S. via air, during the terminal's opening on January 9, 1929.

 Aerial View of Pan American Field and Pan American Airport on NW 36th Street in Miami in 1929.
 The airport terminal with domed roof is located at center, flanked by two hangars to the east and one to the west.
 Only the west hangar, Pan Am Hangar 5, located at its original site off NW 36th Street, remains in existence.

 In June 1928, Pan American Airways acquired 116 acres of land on NW 36th Street for the purpose of building a privately owned and operated international airport in Miami, Florida.
 The establishment of a commercial airport and of regularly scheduled international passenger airline service by Pan Am was a transformative event for the City of Miami.
 By September 1928, Pan Am had begun to operate regularly scheduled Air Mail service between Miami and Havana.
-On January 9, 1929, Pan American Airport, also known as Pan American Field, was officially dedicated at a ceremony attended by thousands of residents and celebrities such as Amelia Earhart, who saw in the new airport the promise of a bright new future in international aviation for Miami.
+On January 9, 1929, Pan American Airport, also known as Pan American Field, was officially dedicated at a ceremony that included the inauguration of a newly expanded route system to Nassau, Santiago (Cuba), Haiti, the Dominican Republic and San Juan, Puerto Rico.
+The ceremony was attended by thousands of residents, government officials, and aviation celebrities, who saw in the new airport the promise of a bright new future in international aviation for Miami.
 It was the first mainland airport in the United States to have international port of entry facilities.
 The passenger terminal building, designed by Delano & Aldrich of New York City, was the most advanced and luxurious in the country.
 Three hangars, two on the east and one on the west, provided housing and maintenance facilities for Pan Am's fleet of Sikorsky amphibian and Fokker aircraft.